coupergateway/couper-examples/error-handling-ba/README.md

 }
 ```

 You get a `401` with the message: access control error.
-But what is the specific problem here?
-Let's take a look at the logs:
+For more detailed information let's take a look at the logs:

 ```json
 {...,"error_type":"basic_auth_credentials_missing","handler":"error_basic_auth","level":"error","message":"access control error: ba: credentials required",...}